Your total guide to Maenam beach

 Ok.
 How finicky are you about sand?
-To us – if it’s sunny and we can walk barefoot, we’re happy.
+To me – if it’s sunny and I can walk barefoot, I'm happy.
 Others seek sugary white stuff only.
 Every Samui beach has its own sand texture and appearance – Maenam’s is “coarser” but is still “sand” (not rocks, pebbles or shell shards).
-We find it very walkable and have – in mad moments – gone for runs along Maenam as well.
+I find it very walkable and have – in mad moments – gone for runs along Maenam as well.

 What’s the ambience like in Maenam?

 More village than town, Maenam, genuinely, has just one traffic light.
 For hustle and bustle, absolutely head elsewhere, as Maenam tends to pack up shop around 10 or 11 pm.
 (Although it’s so beautiful early in the morning – you’ll want to get up).
 Maenam is small and its charm is that it hasn’t tried to be pretty for your benefit – or any other tourist.
 Outside of a few big resorts, don't expect decorative lighting or Disney-fied landscaping but take it as you find it - much unchanged for the past decade or so.

 For things to see and do, there’s a weekly walking street (Thursday nights), a few Thai temples and a Chinese temple but very little else at your doorstep.
 On the main road, a few upscale furniture and home interior shops can easily arrange shipment of anything that catches your eye – from friezes and sculptures to Thai furniture.
 Should you want a Thai massage, pedicure or spa treatment in Maenam – it's easy to find.